 The CRiSP initiative will provide a rehoming program through a thoroughly vetted network of dedicated voluntary Residence Providers assembled and supported by the CBF.
 This program will also provide community service to patients in hospitals, veterans facilities, nursing homes, rehabilitation centers or in assisted living facilities.

-Jazzy’s Place and CRiSP permit dog owners to continue maintaining a close bond at home, rather than the pet-dog being separated and living in an canine shelter.
+Jazzy’s Place and CRiSP permit dog owners to continue maintaining a close bond at home, rather than the pet-dog being separated and living in an animal shelter.
 These programs preserve the close bond between owners and their beloved pet dogs during both their entire lives.

 Both programs will be funded and administered by the Caplan-Bensley Foundation.
 At certain times the CBF will look for financial participation, support and guidance from owners.
 Any additional financial assistance received from CRiSP beneficiaries will be totally voluntary and from dog-owners who are financially able to contribute.